Should I Consider Weight Loss Surgery?

 You might have heard about the newest “miracle weight loss pill” or have tried yet another new diet ”guaranteed” to work.
 But the fact is, there is no “miracle cure” for obesity—no magic pill that will make the pounds disappear or fad diet that will melt away your excess weight.
 If you are significantly overweight, you probably already know the truth: losing weight is hard work.
 It is not impossible, however!
 There are realistic weight loss tools available to you to help you find the right combination of diet, exercise, medical intervention, and support to change your body’s metabolism, break the endless cycles of fruitless dieting, and truly achieve real, lasting weight loss.

-- BMI: Metabolic or bariatric surgery is generally only appropriate for individuals who have a BMI of 40 or higher, or 35 or higher with weight-related health problems such as type 2 diabetes, sleep apnea, or coronary health disease.
+- BMI: Metabolic or bariatric surgery may be appropriate for certain individuals who have a BMI of 30 or higher, regardless of the presence of weight-related health problems such as type 2 diabetes, sleep apnea, or coronary health disease.
+Check your BMI here.

 - Surgical Risk Tolerance: If you have non-weight-related health concerns that make any surgical procedure risky, you will not be a candidate for weight loss surgery.
 In the past, complications from type 2 diabetes and weight-related pulmonary and/or cardiac problems were believed to make weight loss surgery too risky; however, recent studies have shown that the complete resolution of these diseases through metabolic surgery vastly outweighs any potential surgical risk.

 - History of prior weight loss attempts: If you have been unsuccessful in serious, dedicated efforts to lose weight through diet and exercise, you may be a candidate for metabolic or bariatric surgery.
 Weight loss surgery is a life-altering commitment that can drastically improve your health and quality of life.
 However, it should not be your first attempt at serious weight loss.